-More advanced skiers and boarders on a Breckenridge ski holiday will find plenty of challenges on Peak 10, including the glades of The Burn.
-For even more adventure, take the Imperial Express SuperChair (the highest ski lift in the northern hemisphere – 3,914m/12,840ft. at the top), to access dozens of routes down bowls of powder or the steeps of the Lake Chutes – classed as Extreme Terrain for experts only.
+More advanced skiers and boarders will find plenty of challenges on Peak 10, including the glades of The Burn.
+For even more adventure, take the Imperial Express SuperChair (the highest ski lift in North America, 12,840ft. at the top), to access dozens of routes down bowls of powder or the steeps of the Lake Chutes – classed as Extreme Terrain for experts only.

-The addition of Peak 6 in 2013 provided an extra 543 acres and 2 new lifts and made Breckenridge the 4th largest ski resort in Colorado.
-It's great for high-alpine, intermediate bowl skiing and has really opened the resort up and reduced any queueing.
+The newest terrain, added in 2013, of Peak 6 has probably the most variety; there’s airy and tight glades, intermediate groomed terrain, beautiful bowls, and a ridgeline that begs to be hiked for its big mountain steeps, chutes and technical lines.
+The extra 543 acres and 2 new lifts made Breckenridge the 4th largest ski resort in Colorado and really opened the resort up and reduced any queuing.

-Terrain park lovers will also have a blast in Breck, with four parks across the resort including, on Peak 8, the massive hits and pipe of Freeway.
+Terrain park lovers will be happy in Breck, with four parks across the resort including, on Peak 8, the massive hits and pipe of Freeway.

-Breckenridge is a real town not a purpose built ski resort.
-It came to fame back in the 1860s in the gold mining boom and some of the architecture which is now being carefully preserved dates back to that time; Clapperboard fronted shops line the Main Street, which is a National Historic District and The Gold Pan Saloon is the longest serving bar west of the Mississippi.
+The town itself has an underlying old west vibe which dates back to the gold mining boom of the 1860s, with much of the architecture carefully preserved from that time.
+Clapperboard fronted shops line the Main Street, which is a National Historic District and The Gold Pan Saloon is the longest serving bar west of the Mississippi.

-Snowshoeing, dinner sleigh rides, sledging and dog-sleigh trips are all on offer.
+Snowshoeing, dinner sleigh rides and dog-sledding trips are all on offer.
 The town also offer indoor attractions such as spas, a recreation centre and a cinema.
-For a taste of the gold rush times, why not make a visit to Country Boy mine before heading to the distillery tour and tasting!

 Breckenridge Ski Resort Ski Facts

 25 Acres across 4 parks inc 22′ half pipe